vision4robotics/DCFTracking4UAV/demo/readme.md

 This folder offers an example on how to implement our code library.
 In this case, here shows how to run AutoTrack tracker on benchmark UAV123.

-1. put AutoTrack folder in folder tracker_set
+1. Put AutoTrack folder in folder tracker_set

 2. Download UAV123 benchmark at : https://cemse.kaust.edu.sa/ivul/uav123

-3. change the anno and sequence paths in run_all_trackers_UAV123.m here
+3. Change the anno and sequence paths in run_all_trackers_UAV123.m here

    ```matlab
    where_is_your_groundtruth_folder = 'D:\Tracking\UAV123\anno\UAV123';        % path that containing all groundtruth files